9paramraol/AcceleratedCPP/2_EssentialCPPTechniques/Notes.md

 ## 1. rules of auto and relation to decltype.
   - const and referenceness:
-    1. Remove the const and refrece parameters from the type to be matched.
+    1. Remove the const and refrence parameters from the type to be matched.
     2. Not match the type.
 ```cpp
 int a = 10;